Skip to main content

 Solar PV System Sizing

 For property owner-owned solar systems, solar PV system sizing is limited by the combination of program rules below.
-Fort Collins Utilities staff will approve the system size if either of the following conditions are met:
+Utilities staff will approve the system size if either of the following conditions are met:

 • Intended renewable energy offset is less than 200%, or